New Mastercard Send deal transfers money through Western Union

 The partnership is important because of the players involved.
 Mastercard is one of the leading payment cards and Western Union is the world’s largest money transfer service, with more than 500,000 agent locations.
 No other money transfer service has ever linked directly to Mastercard debit cards.

 In exchange for that convenience, however, users are likely to pay more to send money to others through Mastercard Send.
-In our comparison of Western Union versus other international money transfer services, finder.com has found that several others offer a lower or no fee for transferring money between bank accounts, and if you’re sending money across borders, some services may have more competitive currency exchange rates, too, which ultimately puts more money into your recipient’s hands.
+In a comparison of Western Union versus other international money transfer services, finder.com has found that several others offer a lower or no fee for transferring money between bank accounts, and if you’re sending money across borders, some services may have more competitive currency exchange rates, too, which ultimately puts more money into your recipient’s hands.
 Both of those are important factors to consider when deciding how best to transfer your money.

 Check out our comprehensive guide to read more about the pros and cons of using Western Union, and compare its fees, foreign exchange rates, and minimum and maximum amounts with those of other money transfer services available.